nova-nguyen/Data-System-Coursework/weekly/week_14.md

 Tuesday: We will introduce RESTful Application Programming Interfaces (APIs).

-Wednesday: We will continue discussing APIs, including understanding the provider's requirements for requests and translating to the proper HTTP for making the requests, via a cast study.
+Wednesday: We will continue discussing APIs, including understanding the provider's requirements for requests and translating to the proper HTTP for making the requests, via a case study using the GitHub API.

 Friday: If time permits, we will introduce the concepts of authentication (AuthN) and authorization (AuthZ), specifically via OAuth, by which a resource owner can convey permission to a client to obtain data on their behalf.